Edit on GitHub

 There are two possible reasons for this:

-1. The required columns were not imported: Iterative Studio will only import columns that you select in the Columns setting.
+1. The required columns were not imported: DVC Studio will only import columns that you select in the Columns setting.

-What if there are more than 200 columns?
-Currently Iterative Studio cannot import over 200 columns.
-If you have a large repository (with more than 200 columns), one solution is to split the metrics/hyperparameters/files that you want to display over multiple subdirectories in your git repository.
-For each subdirectory, you can create a new project in Iterative Studio and limit it to that subdirectory.
+What if the repository has more than 500 columns?
+Currently DVC Studio does not import over 500 columns.
+If you have a large repository (with more than 500 columns), one solution is to split the metrics/hyperparameters/files that you want to display over multiple subdirectories in your Git repository.
+For each subdirectory, you can create a new project in DVC Studio and limit it to that subdirectory.

 To create projects for subdirectories, specify the project directory in project settings.

-If this solution does not work for your use case, please create a support ticket in the Iterative Studio support GitHub repository.
+If this solution does not work for your use case, please create a support ticket in the DVC Studio support GitHub repository.

 1. The required columns are hidden: In the project's experiment table, you can hide the columns that you do not want to display.
 If any column that you want is not visible, make sure you have not hidden it.
 The following video shows how you can show/hide columns.
 Once you show/hide columns, remember to save the changes.